2007 División de Honor de Béisbol

 The 2007 División de Honor de Béisbol was the 22nd season of the top Spanish baseball league since its establishment.
-It started on March 2007 and finished on 5 August.
+It started in March 2007 and finished on 5 August.

-Marlins Puerto Cruz achieved its third consecutive title.
+Marlins Puerto Cruz achieved its third of five consecutive titles.

 Format

 The twelve teams of the league were divided into two groups of six teams each.
 The first stage consisted in a double round-robin where the three first qualified teams of each group joined the Group 1 for the title and the rest of the teams the group 2 for avoiding relegation to Primera División.

 In the second stage only are counted games against rivals of the same group.